 Role of primary care clinics: Make ultimate decision to order Synagis in view of risk factors and clinical status in the fall.
 Preauthorization may be completed by the specialty pharmacy that supplies Synagis to the primary care clinic, but some insurers require that the ordering physician submit the preauthorization.
 When indications for an infant do not automatically fit AAP guidelines, the ordering physician will need to provide support for a preauthorization, such as in the form of a letter.

-Appeal of decisions in preauthorization: For denials of preauthorization that have been appealed, a statewide mechanism for review by a pediatric specialist practicing in Idaho (neonatologist, pediatric cardiologist, or infectious diseases pediatrician) should be established.
+Appeal of decisions in preauthorization: For denials of preauthorization that have been appealed, a review by a pediatric specialist practicing in Idaho (neonatologist, pediatric cardiologist, or infectious diseases pediatrician) is encouraged.

 IV.
 Historical onset and end of RSV season in Boise, Idaho

-RSV activity monitored at St. Lukes Regional Medical Center Laboratory Boise, Idaho
+RSV activity monitored at St. Lukes Health System laboratory in Boise, Idaho